Design, prototype, and explore layer properties in the right sidebar

 - Select a different layer within the layer you selected

-As a viewer, you can export designs from Figma in a variety of file formats and scales.
+At the bottom of the Properties tab, you can add an export configuration to export designs in a variety of file formats and sizes.
 Exporting helps you share content with others, move content between tools, and save copies of your designs outside Figma.
+Learn how to export content from Figma →